Role of Physiotherapy & Movement in Ankylosing Spondylitis

 Improves Flexibility & Mobility

-Regular stretching and guided mobility exercises help maintain joint range of motion and reduce stiffness, especially in the morning.
-Over time, consistent physiotherapy can make daily movements smoother and more comfortable.
+Regular stretching and guided mobility work help maintain joint range of motion and reduce stiffness, especially in the morning.
+Over time, consistent exercise for ankylosing spondylitis makes daily movements smoother and more comfortable.

 Prevents Postural Deformities